BrainGPT: Unleashing the Potential of EEG Generalist Foundation Model by Autoregressive Pre-training: Method

-As depicted in Figure \ref{fig:methodology} (left), each $x_i^e$ is inputted into a shared Electrode Temporal Encoder (ETE), which comprises a series of $L$ identical layers.
-Each layer contains two sub-layers: the first utilizes a multi-head causal attention mechanism, and the second employs a positionwise fully connected feed-forward network.
-Specifically, the input sequence $x_i^e$ first undergoes the causal attention process:
+As shown in Fig. \ref{fig:methodology} (left), each \( x_i^e \) is fed into a shared Electrode Temporal Encoder (ETE), consisting of \( L \) identical layers.
+Each layer comprises two sub-layers: a multi-head \textit{causal} attention mechanism and a position-wise feed-forward network.
+Specifically, the input sequence \( x_i^e \) first passes through the \textit{causal} attention mechanism:

-where $Q$, $K$, and $V$ are queries, keys, and values respectively, all derived from $x_i^e$, and $d$ is the hidden size. $M$ is a causal mask designed to ensure that each token only attend to tokens that are sequentially prior to itself.
-The output of this sub-layer is then normalized and passed through a residual connection \citep{He_2016_CVPR}.
-Subsequently, it is fed into feed-forward network, which consists of two linear transformations with a SwiGLU \citep{dauphin2017language} activation.
-Finally, the output from ETE is transformed into the corresponding next-token prediction through a simple MLP.
+where $Q$, $K$, and $V$ are queries, keys, and values respectively, all derived from $x_i^e$ through corresponding learnable projection matrices $W_Q$, $W_K$ and $W_V$.
+The hidden size of ETE is denoted as $d$. $M$ is a causal mask designed to ensure that each token only attend to tokens that are sequentially prior to itself.
+The output of this sub-layer is then normalized and passed through a residual connection \cite{He_2016_CVPR}.
+Subsequently, it is fed into feed-forward network, which consists of two linear transformations with a Swish \cite{dauphin2017language} activation: